Scholarships for Future Students

-In the fall of 2014, the School of Journalism and Mass Communication (JMC) received a historic $3 million bequest from the estate of Wallace J. Hagedorn.
+In the fall of 2014, the School of Journalism and Mass Communication (JMC) received a historic $4.2 million bequest from the estate of Wallace J. Hagedorn.
 The Hagedorn bequest marks the largest single gift to Kent State University exclusively for student scholarships.
-JMC has nearly $100,000 to award to photojournalism students annually.
+JMC has nearly $200,000 to award to photojournalism students annually.
 JMC is now accepting applications and will award scholarships of up to $10,000 for students at various levels in the program.
 In addition to the monies available to offset tuition costs for the most talented visual storytellers, this program-enhancing gift will also provide additional resources to enrich the student experience.
-Scholarship applications for the 2016-2017 school year are now being accepted.

 OTHER JMC SCHOLARSHIPS